Thursday, December 27, 2012

 Coriander leaves for garnishing

-1/4 cucumber or zucchini - sliced into small pieces (optional)
+1/4 cucumber or zucchini - thinly sliced (optional)

 1 stalk coriander (cut off the roots)